soockee/xinput-mapper/README.md

-# Default "No" Question Dialog

-This example shows how to set the default option to "No" when presenting a [Question Dialog](https://wails.io/docs/reference/runtime/dialog#messagedialog) to a user on Windows.
+# xinput mapper

+wraps  `xinput map-to-output` in a go binary with frontend

 ## Supported Platforms

-- [x] Windows
-- [ ] macOS
-- [ ] Linux
+- [x] Linux